Avinashgurugubelli/avi-tech-blogs/src/blogs/oops/05-abstractClass-and-interface.md

 <!--
 author: "Avinash Gurugubelli",
-title: "Abstract Class vs Interface in OOP (With Java Examples)",
+title: "Abstract Class vs Interface in OOPS (With Java Examples)",
 description: "A comprehensive guide to understanding abstract classes and interfaces in Object-Oriented Programming with Java examples.",
 tags: ["OOP", "Abstract Class", "Interface", "Java"],
 references: []
 date: "2023-10-01"
 -->

-# 📘 Abstract Class vs Interface in OOP (With Java Examples)

 ## ❓ What is an Abstract Class?